 Instruction in math, language arts, science, religion, and social studies will be provided to all students.
-Additional content will also be integrated into the curriculum on-site and off.
+Additional content in computer science will also be integrated into the curriculum onsite and off.
+Spanish for 3rd - 8th grade is taught through Rosetta Stone